GNOME/libhttpseverywhere/README.md

 libhttpseverywhere
 ==================

-In the near future this library will enable you to leverage the power of [HTTPSEverywhere](https://www.eff.org/https-everywhere) to any desktop-application you want
+This library enables you to leverage the power of [HTTPSEverywhere](https://www.eff.org/https-everywhere) to any desktop-application you want

 HTTPSEverywhere is a browser plugin that comes with a set of rules that you can use to ensure that you use HTTP instead of HTTPS only when this is absolutely not circumventable.
-With libhttpseverywhere you will get a C-library you can link/bind against in almost all languages
+With libhttpseverywhere you will get a C-bindable, GLib-based library you can link/bind against in almost all languages

-libhttpseverywhere is being written to be used in [Rainbow Lollipop](http://rainbow-lollipop.de)

 As a library written in Vala, libhttpseverywhere will support GObject-Introspection.
 This means that you can use the lib in many popular languages like e.g. Ruby, Python or Javascript.